SudoWeezy/box/README.md

 ### Notes & Considerations

-- **Collisions**: 64‑bit space is ample for typical app usage; if you expect millions of distinct keys, you may add namespace prefixes to `raw_key` (e.g., `"user:"+id`).
+- **Collisions**: 64‑bit space is ample for typical app usage; we can consider to go lower for most cases
 - **Costs**: Storage cost is per‑box key+value bytes.
 Appends use `box_resize` + `box_splice`.
 Keeping calls ≤2 KB avoids exceeding AVM argument limits.
 - **Deletion**: To delete a variable, delete all segments `base+1..base+N` and clear `metadata[base]`.

+> This repo focuses on efficient append & linear read.
-- **Indexing by path**: If you need random access to nested JSON fields on‑chain, add a secondary index (e.g., hashed field paths → (segment, offset, length)).
-This repo focuses on efficient append & linear read.
+> - **Indexing by path**: If you need random access to nested JSON fields on‑chain, you can add a secondary index (e.g., hashed field paths → (segment, offset, length)).